tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Why use algorithmic trading?

-  **Answer:** While there are many benefits to using algorithmic trading over traditional/manual trading, the two main benefits are: one, algorithmic trading can be backtested using historical and real-time data to see if it is a profitable trading strategy and, two, it reduces the possibility of human error in which traders mistime trades based on emotional and psychological factors.
+  **Answer:** While there are many benefits to using algorithmic trading over traditional/manual trading, there are two main benefits.
+One, algorithmic trading can be backtested using historical and real-time data to see if it is a profitable trading strategy and, two, it reduces the possibility of human error in which traders mistime trades, which are often based on emotional/psychological factors.

 * Who performs algorithmic trading?

   **Answer:** Anyone that can code can create their own algorithmic trading bot.
-Traditionally, Quantitative analysts or quant traders create algorithmic trading models and are often required to have at least a master's or Ph.D. degree level with a familiar background in statistics.
-However, with human-friendly programming languages like Python, analytical tools, and machine learning libraries, anyone can learn to build a very powerful algorithmic trader.
+Traditionally, quantitative analysts or quant traders create algorithmic trading models and are often required to have at least a master's or Ph.D. degree with a background in statistics.
+However, with accessible programming languages like Python, analytical tools, and machine learning libraries, anyone can learn to build a very powerful algorithmic trader.

 Ask if there are any questions before moving on.